 We believe… you can be a part of halting the spread of HIV/AIDS.

-Beloved Daughter is a holistic prevention, self-esteem, life-skill program to address the underlying contributing factors relating to rising numbers of HIV cases in girls and young women.
-Many girls are vulnerable to HIV infection because of risky sexual behavior and substance abuse.
+Beloved Daughter is a holistic HIV/AIDS prevention, self-esteem, life-skill program developed by KidCare International to address the underlying contributing factors relating to rising numbers of HIV cases in girls and young women.

 The greatest hope for changing the course of the HIV/AIDS epidemic is giving young people the right tools, education, care, and support.

-In Africa, women and girls, because of their status in the community, are some of the most vulnerable victims of HIV/AIDS and the country of Tanzania remains one of the hardest hit.
-According to UNAIDS’s Global AIDS Epidemic report, there are 1,400,000 people infected with HIV and an estimated 1,100,000 orphans and vulnerable children in Tanzania.
+In Africa, women and girls, because of their status in the community, are the most vulnerable victims of HIV/AIDS and the country of Tanzania remains one of the hardest hit.
+According to UNAIDS’s Global AIDS Epidemic report, 1,400,000 people are infected with HIV and an estimated 1,100,000 orphans and vulnerable children in Tanzania.
 Tanzania’s National Policy indicates women are infected at a much earlier age, due to coerced sex, unsafe sex with older men, prostitution, and a lack of skills and information on self protection.
-An alarming 69 percent of the new infections in are women the 15-24 age group.
-In some regions they are two to six times more likely to be infected than young men, and infected at younger.
+An alarming 69 percent of the new infections in are women in the 15-24 year age group.
+In some regions they are two to six times more likely to be infected than young men, and infected at a younger age.

 How KidCare International is Responding

-We believe this crisis cannot be solved without strengthening the role of women in Africa with programs to build self-esteem.
-Only women descending from ruling tribal families, successful businesswomen, or women politicians enjoy privileges equal to men.
-Overall, women have a lower standard of living than men, and boys are valued more than girls.
+We believe this crisis cannot be solved without strengthening the role of women in Africa with programs, like Beloved Daughter, which builds self-esteem.
+Overall, women have a lower standard of living than men.

-First Lady Laura Bush July 2006, campaigning in Tanzania to promote HIV/AIDS prevention, anti-poverty initiatives, and the strengthening role of women in the continent stated:
+Former First Lady Laura Bush, July 2006, campaigning in Tanzania to promote HIV/AIDS prevention, anti-poverty initiatives, and the strengthening role of women in the continent stated: